In this tutorial you will learn how to successfully characterize your character in MotionBuilder.

 It is possible to create offsets between characters with different postures when you characterize them.
 For example, leaving a hunched character’s back curved during characterization will offset it from the position of an upright character.
-But this variation can create other unwanted behaviour in the Control Rig and when retargeting.
+But this variation can create other unwanted behavior in the Control Rig and when re-targeting.

 Centre the Character